Click on a section heading for answers.

 The early ideas for Southbeach Notation were drawn in the sand on South Beach, Miami, Florida, June 2005.
 The name was memorable and seemed to stick.

+We are gathering requirements for the development of Southbeach Modeller version 4.0.
 Your feedback drives our development plan.
 We welcome your ideas and requirements.
 Register your copy to be kept up to date.
 Click on the Feedback icon in the tool or write to firstname.lastname@example.org.